 A group for dogs that don’t quite fit in anywhere else, the Non-Sporting Group encompasses a variety of breeds with jobs that don’t satisfy the requirements of the other six groups.
 The AKC originally registered dogs as either Sporting or Non-Sporting, and over time, hounds and terriers were separated from the Sporting Group while Toy and Working dogs developed from the Non-Sporting.
 There was eventually a separate category to distinguish Herding dogs from Working dogs.

 The Non-Sporting Group are all the dogs that remain, and thus have a variety of sizes, functions, and history.
-Most of these dogs make generally good house dogs and watchdogs, but with breeds ranging from the French Bulldog to the Poodle, their differences are so vast that it makes it difficult to generalize their individual traits.
+Most of these dogs make generally good house dogs and watchdogs, but with breeds ranging from the French bulldog to the poodle, their differences are so vast that it makes it difficult to generalize their individual traits.
 Some other popular breeds in this group include Dalmations, Bichon Frises, and Boston terriers.

-Read more about some of the breeds that make up the non-sporting group:Continue to 5 of 7 below.
+Read more in-depth information about some of the breeds that make up the non-sporting group:Continue to 5 of 7 below.

 05 of 07

-The dogs in the Working Group dogs split off from the Non-Sporting Group, with the role of performing specific jobs related to guarding property or performing rescues.
-Considered the blue-collar workers of the canine community, dogs that are categorized into the Working Group have historically been responsible for tasks ranging from pulling sleds and carts to guarding flocks and homes.
+The Working Group dogs split off from the Non-Sporting Group, due to their roles of performing specific jobs related to guarding property or performing rescues.
+Arguably the hardiest breeds in the canine community, dogs that are categorized into the Working Group have historically been responsible for tasks ranging from pulling sleds and carts to guarding flocks and homes.

 Find out more about some of the working group breeds: